The Dark Pictures Anthology: The Devil in Me: Main plot

-The present day is set in October 2022 and focuses on the film crew Lonnit Entertainment, which consists of director Charlie Lonnit (Paul Kaye), reporter Kate Wilder (Jessie Buckley), cameraman Mark Nestor (Fehinti Balogun), lighting technician Jamie Tiergan (Gloria Obianyo), and intern Erin Keenan (Nikki Patel).
-They are in a desperate search for ideas to finish their first season of a series about famous murderers, the success of which has begun to wane.
-The crew plan for their season finale to cover Holmes, but they feel disappointed with their current progress.
-A mysterious benefactor, claiming to be a certain Granthem Du'Met (Abdul Salis), invites the crew to shoot at his estate, a perfect replica of the Murder Castle with several artifacts related to Holmes' series of murders.
+The present day is set in October 2022 and focuses on the film crew Lonnit Entertainment, which consists of director Charlie Lonnit, reporter Kate Wilder, cameraman Mark Nestor, lighting technician Jamie Tiergan, and intern Erin Keenan.
+The crew are desperately searching for ideas to finish their first season of a series about famous murderers, the success of which has begun to wane.
+They plan for their season finale to cover Holmes, but are disappointed with their current progress.
+A mysterious benefactor, claiming to be a certain Granthem Du'Met, invites the crew to shoot at his estate, a perfect replica of the Murder Castle with several artifacts related to Holmes' series of murders.
 While the rest of the crew is cautious, Charlie readily agrees, convinced it will save their show.

-They are taken to the estate, located on an island in Lake Michigan, via ferry.
+They are taken to the estate, located on Hunter's Island in Lake Michigan, via ferry.
 The crew takes notice of Du'Met's suspiciously hasty behavior; Jamie witnesses him and a little girl hurriedly leave on the ferry, effectively stranding them on the island, and Erin finds herself in a life-threatening situation when a mysterious figure traps her in a dusty room.
-Conflict arises between the crew—Charlie refuses to cancel their shooting, while Kate insists they leave the island for their safety.
-The same figure starts building animatronics that resemble the crew members as the crew set up their equipment and decides to begin shooting in Du'Met's absence.
+Conflict arises between the crew, with Charlie refusing to cancel their shooting and Kate insisting they leave the island for their safety.
+The same figure starts building animatronics that resemble the crew members, as the crew set up their equipment and decide to begin shooting in Du'Met's absence.
 In a search for him, Charlie and Jamie stumble into a booby trap.
 They encounter a man dressed as Holmes, surmising that he was behind the trap, he is the real Du'Met, and the man from the call was an impostor.